meghansimmons/note-taker/README.md

 Starter code was supplied for the front end of the Note Taker application.

-The bootcamp Unit 11 Express Mini Project was referenced to assist in building the server and routes.
+The Unit 11 Express Mini Project was referenced to assist in building the server and routes.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)